For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Whether you’re predominantly B2B or B2C, customer experience is likely a big component of your success.

 You need to keep customers happy, the website up and available, and logistics like payments and shipping chugging along.

 You may also be faced with a continual need to implement new tools for marketing, ecommerce, and other teams.

 And of course, there’s an expectation that everything will work flawlessly with the existing tech stack.

 Here are a few things you may want to consider when choosing the right ecommerce solution.

-Beyond all the bell and whistles, one of your must-haves is that your site works consistently.
+Beyond all the bells and whistles, one of your nonnegotiables should be that your site works consistently.

-- Is your traffic growing beyond what your current platform can handle?
+Perhaps your customer base is expanding, and your traffic is growing beyond what your current platform can handle.